Almar Latour: Career

 Latour began his career as a reporter for a newspaper at a Chautauqua, New York resort and interning at The Washington Times and The Wall Street Journal, where he authored a front-page article for The Wall Street Journal Europe.

 In 1995, Latour was hired as a news assistant in the Washington, D.C. bureau of The Wall Street Journal.
 He later was assigned to the newspaper's London bureau and then to the newspaper's New York City headquarters, where he joined, and later led The Wall Street Journals technology team.
 Latour helped lead the transformation and redesign of the newspaper's online presence, which helped it reach one million digital subscribers.

 In 2012, Latour became the executive editor of The Wall Street Journal, Dow Jones, and MarketWatch.

 In 2016, Latour was appointed editor and publisher of the newly formed Dow Jones Media Group, later renamed Barron's Group.
 As publisher he set ambitious goals for each brand.
 Between 2016 and 2019, Barron's grew its subscriber base by 125% to 299,000 subscribers.

 Dow Jones CEO

 On May 4, 2020, Dow Jones announced Latour would replace William Lewis as CEO.
 He assumed the role on May 15, 2020.

 On July 21, 2020, more than 280 Journal journalists and Dow Jones staff members wrote a letter to Latour criticizing the opinion pages' "lack of fact-checking and transparency, and its apparent disregard for evidence," adding, "opinion articles often make assertions that are contradicted by WSJ reporting."
 The letter cited a June 2020 opinion article by the U.S. vice president Mike Pence that contained errors, asserting that "scrutinizing these numbers would have required no more than a Google search."

-Latour is reported to have a strained relationship with Matt Murray, editor in chief of The Wall Street Journal, a Dow Jones publication.
+Latour is reported to have had a strained relationship with Matt Murray, a former editor in chief of The Wall Street Journal, a Dow Jones publication.